 Extension Ideas

-Can you weigh the minimum amount of LEGO it takes for one helium balloon to stay on the ground?
-Does that work for 2 balloons?
+Find the minimum amount of LEGO it takes for one helium balloon to stay on the ground.
+Does that work for two balloons?

-Can you use your results to predict how much LEGO you’ll need for 6 balloons.
+Use your results to predict how much LEGO you’ll need for six balloons.

-If you hold the balloons can you feel the upwards pull?
+If you hold the balloons, can you feel the upward pull?

 Why do helium balloons float?

-Helium is lighter than air, so as long as the weight of the helium and balloon is less than the air they displace the balloon will float.
+Helium is less dense than air, so as long as the density of the helium and balloon is less than the air they displace the balloon will float.

-If you think how an empty plastic bottle will float to the surface of water if you hold it at the bottom and let go, this is the same process.
-The bottle and air inside are lighter than the water they displace and so float.
+If you think how an empty plastic bottle floats to the surface of water if you hold it underneath the surface and let go, this is the same process.
+The bottle and air inside are less dense than the water they displace and so float.

 This is the law of buoyancy.